AgustinBaffo/Ender3Pro-Marlin2.x/README.md

 ## BLTouch

-This configuration adds the necessary setup for the printer to work integrating a bltouch probe.
-Use this [site](https://3dprintscape.com/marlin-firmware-on-creality-board-complete-guide/) to configure most of the settings.
+This configuration adds the necessary setup for the printer to work integrating a BLTouch probe.
+I used this [site](https://3dprintscape.com/marlin-firmware-on-creality-board-complete-guide/) to configure most of the settings.